el-lang-org/el/DESIGN.md

 EL is a statically typed, garbage-collected systems programming language with:

 - Elixir-inspired surface syntax;
-- a Go-inspired type system;
+- a small static type system;
 - immutable local bindings by default;
 - explicit local mutability with `mut` and rebinding with `:=`;
 - native ahead-of-time (AOT) compilation through LLVM; and